RFID Frequencies 101

 Contactless payment systems are the obvious application and include Apple Pay, Google Pay, Samsung Pay, etc. The widespread availability of NFC technology in mobile phones makes NFC tags an appealing option for Smart Products and other applications with strong consumer involvement such as product authentication.

-What are your regional RFID frequencies?
+What are the regional RFID frequencies?

 The global standardization of UHF RFID is led by the RAIN Alliance, with most countries operating between 900 and 915 MHz.